‘Cash Me Outside’ Girl From ‘Dr. Phil’ May Be Getting A Show Of Her Own

 As New York Daily Post reported, Danielle Bregoli’s instant rise to fame as the “Cash Me Outside” girl has piqued the interest of television producers, but not just one or two producers.
 Bregoli’s family says the teen has been meeting with Hollywood executives from seven different production companies, each with an interest in developing a reality television series around Danielle’s life.

 While the online community may be excited to hear that Bregoli will soon be offering her antics on live television, her parents can’t be very thrilled about their daughter’s instant fame.
-Even before the idea that a reality show might be in the offing, Danielle’s Dr. Phil behavior and her “Cash me outside, how bow dah” threats spawned videos, such as the one below:
+Even before the idea that a reality show might be in the offing, Danielle’s Dr. Phil behavior and her “Cash me outside, how bow dah” threats spawned videos, such as the one below.

 Even before Bregoli threatened her mother (and audience members) on national T.V., the 13-year-old had a long list of troubling behavior, suggesting she may be headed towards a life of crime, violence, and prison.